 In 2009, The Ministry of Food Agriculture and Fisheries introduced labels for the marketing of organic food in large-scale kitchens, restaurants, cafés, hospitals, schools and larger businesses.
-Today, 2.000 eating places use the Organic Cuisine Label.
+10 years later, 3,250 eating places use the Organic Cuisine Label.

 Denmark has a long tradition of having a public food control system - from “farm to fork” - that is important for the high confidence that consumers have in the organic control system and organic products.